oneops/oneops-training/includes/user-2-advanced-4-operation.md

 - Uses light-weight [Telegraf](https://github.com/influxdata/telegraf)
 - Emits to Kafka-cluster
 - Visualized in dashboards
+- Use with stress and performance test runs
-- Alternate deployment capacity based on data
+- Potentially change deployment capacity based on data

 <!--- vertical -->